 From impulse grocery store purchases to weekday lunches, morning coffees and restaurant meals, Americans spend a lot of money on food.
 The monthly cost of food can easily eat up a surprising chunk of your budget if you're not careful.

 But it is possible to control these costs and keep your grocery bills more manageable.
 The U.S Department of Agriculture’s “Thrifty Plan” for food budgeting says a two-person household can eat a nutritionally balanced diet for just $385 per month.
+And there's no reason your diet can't be tasty and exciting, too, whatever your home income.

 If you’re not quite sure where to start but want to save, aim to scale back your food expenses by 1 or 2% at first and then make adjustments as needed.